AriFordsham/GHCWiki/working-conventions/fixing-bugs.md

 1. **Submit a code review** to [Phabricator](phabricator).
 Wait for [Phabricator/Harbormaster](phabricator/harbormaster) to build and validate your commit (\~35 minutes, September 2014).
 1. **Update the Trac ticket.**

-  - Add a comment to say what you've done.
   - Fill out the field called "[Differential Revisions](phabricator#linking-reviews-to-trac-tickets-and-vice-versa)".
 Syntax: `Phab:D123`.
   - Optional: if you did not manage to submit a code review to Phabricator for whatever reason, attach a patch bundle (run `git format-patch -n`, where *`n`* is the number of commits).
 When you do this, it is vital you set 'Action' to "Please review", or at least leave a comment, otherwise we aren't [ notified](http://trac.edgewall.org/ticket/2259) and your patch will get lost.

 Then have a beer on us.
 We are truly grateful.